Warren G: Indie career (2005–present)

 In the Mid-Nite Hour, released in October 2005, Warren G's fifth album, his first without a major label involved, was on Hawino Records.
 Heavily featuring his native, 213 groupmates Nate and Snoop, it is devotedly Warren's own project, homemade on a low budget.
 Music critics assess it to better carry Warren G's own virtues as G-funk's everyman.
 Yet by that very virtue, as expected, it saw scarce exposure beyond Warren G's fans.

 His sixth album, in September 2009, The G Files, "still the same basic G-funk sound", adds to "that classic soul vibe", Warren explains, "a taste of that modern electro sound".
 Disliking what he put as the rap standard of "some drums and one synth sound", he titled "The West is Back" for return to "that great soulful sound".
 "100 Miles and Running" features Nate Dogg—recorded before Nate's strokes in 2007 and 2008—and the Wu-Tang Clan's Raekwon.

 From June to September 2013, Warren toured in the West Coast Fest, "an OG affair" with DJ Quik, Mack 10, the Dogg Pound, Bone Thugs N Harmony, and others.
 Meanwhile, in a guest role, Warren played OG Hemingway in the sitcom Newsreaders on the Cartoon Network's Adult Swim programming.
 And in August 2014, on the Mnet channel's reality series American Hustle Life, he directed an alternate music video for "Boy In Luv", by South Korean boy band BTS.

 Nostalgic fans would ask Warren for more of classic G-funk, and even ask for more from Nate Dogg, who had died in 2011.
 The single "My House", leading Warren G's first EP, arrived on July 13, 2015.
 With four songs, the EP, premised as a sequel to the 1994 original, is titled Regulate...
-G Funk Era, Pt.
-II.
+G Funk Era, Part II.
 Released on August 6, it features E-40, Too Short, Jeezy, Bun B, and, in all four songs, Nate Dogg.
 With his unique knack for intuiting Warren's production cues, Nate leaves behind some of his 213 partner's favorite recordings.

 Personal life

-Warren has four children with his wife, Tenille Griffin.
+Warren has six children with his wife, Tennile Griffin.
 Getting older, increasingly identifying with his father, fond of cooking and storytelling, Warren G embraces "his morals and good family fun".

-His oldest son, Olaijah, played college football for the USC Trojans at the cornerback position from 2018 to 2020 and was recognized with all-conference honors in 2019 and 2020.
+His oldest son, Olaijah, played college football for the USC Trojans at the cornerback position from 2018 to 2020; he was also recognized with all-conference honors in 2019 and 2020.
 In April 2021, Olaijah was signed by the NFL's Buffalo Bills as an undrafted free agent.

 In 2019, Warren G launched a line of barbecue sauces and rubs, Sniffin Griffin's BBQ, for retail and restaurant supply.
-This was inspired by his father, a cook in the US Navy and avid barbecue chef.
+This was inspired by his father, a cook in the U.S. Navy and avid barbecue chef.